When is Amazon Prime Day 2020: First Deals, Tips, and More

 Ordinarily, Amazon Prime Day takes place in July, but 2020 isn't an ordinary year.
 This time around Prime Day will fall on October 13th - 14th, with the first deals going live at 12am PST (3am EST) on the 13th and running up until 11:59 pm PT on October 14th (2:59 am ET on October 15).
 The fact that Amazon's biggest sales event of the year falls into a holiday shopping season that won't have a traditional Black Friday makes it even more important.
 There will be a lot more competition for online deals this year and less time for restocks in the midst of a manufacturing slowdown due to COVID-19.
 The good news is that we have some tips and strategies that will help you make the most of your Prime Day opportunity.

 As noted, holiday shopping is going to be different this year, so gambling on better deals as we get closer to the holidays might not be the best strategy this time around.
 This is certainly true if you're interested in Amazon products like Echo speakers, Fire TV devices, Kindles, Ring security devices, etc. In fact, a range of official Prime Day deals are already live here on Amazon.
+Some higlights can be found below.

-This includes two Echo Dot devices for $39.98 (enter code DOTPRIME2PK at checkout) and the Fire TV Recast for $129.99.
+- Get two Echo Dot devices for $39.99 (enter code DOTPRIME2PK at checkout)

 What Are The Best Prime Day Tips?